yash1521993/OnlineMarketPlace/README.txt

 1	-Open a session of putty after uploading all java source files and makefiles to Tesla.
-2	-Server used for this assignement is on //10.234.136.55:5432/ machine 3	-For SQL Connection, jar file is placed in this path: /home/yashkuru/OOAD/4Assignment/mysql-connector-java-5.1.46.jar 4	-Run the RMI registry either normally or in background.
+2	-Server used for this assignement is on //10.234.136.55:5432/ machine 3	-For SQL Connection, jar file is placed in this path: /home/yashkuru/OOAD/4Assignment/mysql-connector-java-5.1.46.jar 4	-Run the RMI registry either normally or in background on the above server 55.
 To do this in background use:
 		$rmiregistry 5432&
-5	-Run the makefileS.sh to run the server side files using
+5	-Run the makefileS.sh to run the server side files using(on server 10.234.136.55)
 		$sh makefileS.sh
 6	-Open another 5 sessions of putty , then run the makefileC.sh to run the client side files using
 	Client addresses are for each session of putty: